 My Work Story

-For well over 20 years, I have worked in Information Technology in various capacities.
-From my role starting as a Computer System Specialist in the United States Marine Corps to my current duties as a Software Engineer.
-I have just rebuilt the internal and external websites at the Public Employees Retirement System of Idaho.
+For over 20 years, I have worked in Information Technology in various capacities.
+From my role as a Computer System Specialist in the United States Marine Corps to my current duties as a Software Engineer.
+I have rebuilt the internal and external websites at the Public Employees Retirement System of Idaho.

-In my role in the Marine Corps, I was responsible for ensuring that the PCs that keep our nation safe were up to date and operational.
-Starting as a Computer System Specialist, I worked my way up and eventually become Data Chief and Network Administrator.
-Before finishing my military career I was a Computer System Specialist Course Instructor to teach the next generation of IT Specialists.
+In my role in the Marine Corps, I was responsible for ensuring that the PCs that keep our nation safe were up-to-date and operational.
+Starting as a Computer System Specialist, I eventually worked my way up and became Data Chief and Network Administrator.
+Before finishing my military career, I was a Computer System Specialist Course Instructor to teach the next generation of IT Specialists.

 Continuing education and certifications are crucial for being successful in IT.
 Because of this, I have worked tirelessly to remain up to date with the latest in the industry.
 I am certified in Network+, Ranorex Test Automation, and about 60 other IT certifications.
-I received my Associates in Networking in 2005 and Bachelor’s in Software and Mobile Application Development in 2016.
+I received my Associate in Networking in 2005 and my Bachelor’s in Software and Mobile Application Development in 2016.

 My Personal Story